How does stock market spam work?

 Here’s how the stock spammers make their money.
 Before doing any spamming, they buy up a lot of shares in a penny stock—let’s call it “X Co” with ticker symbol XCOM.
 I can buy, say, 100,000 shares of XCOM for just $1000 if it’s trading at $0.01 (one cent) per share.
 If I can drive the price up to just $0.02 (two cents) I can double my money.
 If I can drive it up to just $0.03 (three cents) I can triple my money.

 So, after I buy a big load of XCOM shares at one cent each, I send out a massive spam to millions of people.
-It says something like, “Hey, have you heard the news about XCOM that’s going to be released tomorrow?
+These messages have a standard format and usually say something like, “Hey, have you heard the news about XCOM that’s going to be released tomorrow?
 This stock is going to explode!
 Get in now and you’ll make a fortune with XCOM!”

 The spammers hope that by sending out millions of these messages, they’ll get at least a few recipients of the spam (suckers) to buy in.
 Since so few people buy penny stocks, even a few new purchasers can drive up the price by a few cents.
 That’s all the spammer needs: as soon as the price goes up by two or three cents, he’s doubled his money and then he sells his big load of XCOM shares back to the small-time purchasers (the suckers) who are still trying to get in on the game.
 This drives the price back down to its original level, or even below that level.
 The spammer has made a bundle; the suckers have lost.
 The spammer then picks another penny stock (YCOM) and does it all over again. (“Hey, have you heard the news about YCOM?”)
 That’s why there’s a new load of stock spam every week.